 The King James Room

-This room is the first floor of the original Tower and is accessed three quarters of the way up the stairs.
+This room is the first floor of the original Tower and is accessed three-quarters of the way up the stairs.
 This room is a Twin or Superking room.
 The room has a toilet in one cubby, a sink in another, and a beautiful roll-top bath in one of the recessed windows.
-One of the other windows, which has been bricked up many years ago, now has a beautiful mirror window, making a stunning and unique dressing table.
+One of the other windows, which was bricked up many years ago, now has a beautiful mirror window, making a stunning and unique dressing table.

 The link to King James, after whom this room is named, is that Jock Houison, a lowly peasant farmer outside Edinburgh at the time of King James II or III, saved the King from being attacked on Cramond Bridge.

-The same story told in a different way by Major-General Alastair Andrew Bernard Reibey Bruce OBE KStJ VR DL, Governor of Edinburgh Castle and a journalist and television correspondent commenting on Queen Elizabeth II funeral cortege as it goes over Cramond Brig.
+This story is told differently by Major-General Alastair Andrew Bernard Reibey Bruce OBE KStJ VR DL, Governor of Edinburgh Castle, and a journalist and television correspondent, commenting on Queen Elizabeth II’s funeral cortege as it goes over Cramond Brig.